kevgo/text-runner/textrun-shell/README.md

 ### User input

-You can enter text into the running command by providing an HTML table with the content to enter.
+You can run a shell command and enter text into it with the
+<b textrun="action/full-name">shell/exec-with-input</b> action.

 <a textrun="workspace/create-file">